Technical glitches delay two Dreamliner flights from Poland

-A flight from Warsaw to Chicago that was scheduled to fly on Wednesday was canceled because the aircraft had “problems with the power supply,” said LOT spokeswoman Barbara Pijanowska-Kuras, without giving more details.
+A flight from Warsaw to Chicago that was scheduled to fly on Wednesday was cancelled because the aircraft had “problems with the power supply,” said LOT spokeswoman Barbara Pijanowska-Kuras, without giving more details.

 LOT, which is state-controlled, has four Dreamliner flights a day, according to its schedule.
 Last year it became the first European airline to add the Dreamliner to its fleet.
 The Dreamliner has been beset with problems since its launch.